The Book of Rules

 As with every picture book, I also want to offer a fun hands-on activity as an extension of the book.

-For this hands-on activity, children will make their own BOOK OF RULES!
+Children can make their own BOOK OF RULES!

-Depending on the children’s ages, help kids put together a book.
+Depending on the children’s ages, help kidsdssafrz put together a book.
 All you need is 8X11 paper, and fold it in half.
 Again, based on the ages of the kids, depends on how many rules you want the children to create.
 I’d suggest maybe 5 rules, so a 10 page book.
 Staple the pages together on the folded edge.
 The children can write one rule on each page, and draw a picture associated to each rule.

 Rules can be funny and silly, like “make a fish face” or more serious, like “close your eyes and take deep breaths.”
 If needed, create rules together as a class/home.
 But the possibilities for “rules” are endless.